simping4jesus/lph/lph.md

 "Nice to, uh, meet you, um Sean.
 I'm sorry, I'm just suddenly not feeling very well."

 "I'm sorry to hear that," he said.
-God that brute sounded like a therapist.
+God, that brute sounded like a therapist.
 Maybe he thought it made him seem less imposing.
 "I'll be right back.
 But here's my phone number.
 Text me if you need anything."
 I scribbled down my phone number on the corner of a piece of paper and handed it to him.

 "Thank you.
 I'll text you so you have mine."

-I ran off to find the ladies room.
+I ran off to find the ladies' room.
 My phone buzzed on the way.
 "It's Sean," was all the text message said.

 I entered the bathroom and splashed some water on my face.
 I found a stall at the end of the room and entered it.
 The aching feeling seemed to be subsiding but I still felt a bit wet.
 I grabbed some toilet paper, lifted up my skirt, pulled my panties down, and dabbed at my nether regions.
 I noticed, to my disappointment, there was a large wet spot on my panties.
 I inserted some of the dry toilet paper into my panties and pulled them back up, the rest I put in my handbag.

 I made my way back to my cubicle where I found Sean in the middle of stretching.
 He threw his arms behind his head, pushed his chest out, and groaned.
 His arms and back exploded with a roiling mass of muscles, stretching his shirt to capacity.
 His undersized shirt untucked itself and I caught a glimpse of skin.

 I felt like a dam had burst in my private parts and the aching feeling returned, slamming into me like a train.
 I turned on my heel and made my way straight to my friend Amy's cubicle.
-Fortunately the toilet paper must have caught most of the discharge.
+Fortunately, the toilet paper must have caught most of the discharge.

 "Jennifer!"
 Amy shrieked.
 "You're looking good today girl!"